nextcloud/documentation/admin_manual/configuration_files/previews_configuration.rst

 Parameters
 ----------

-Please notice that the ownCloud preview system comes already with sensible defaults, and therefore it is usually unnecessary to adjust those configuration values.
+Please notice that the Nextcloud preview system comes already with sensible defaults, and therefore it is usually unnecessary to adjust those configuration values.